Famous Landmarks in Greece to Visit in All 14 Greek Regions

 The driving distance between Dimokritos International Airport and Lefkimi is approximately 36 miles (59 km).

-Public transportation options include KTEL and local buses to EMT’s towns and villages.
-Long-distance taxis also serve Lefkimi.
+Public transportation options include KTEL and local buses with varying frequency, particularly to rural Balkan villages.

 Famous Landmarks in Greece: Epirus